formkiq/formkiq-core/README.md

 For a guided demo of FormKiQ Core or our enterprise offering, you can [schedule a demo meeting with us through our website](https://www.formkiq.com/contact).

-## Installation

-You can install and try FormKiQ within minutes by following our [Installation and Getting Started tutorials](https://docs.formkiq.com/docs/1.7.0/reference/README.html#installation).

 ### How much does it cost to run

 FormKiQ Core was created using [serverless technology](https://aws.amazon.com/serverless/).
 This means that there are no servers to manage; everything is managed by AWS.
 All AWS services FormKiQ uses pay-per-usage billing.
 You can start using FormKiQ with very little cost.